 So why should you invest in this trusted dentistry treatment?

 Eat, Speak, and Smile with Confidence Again

-Our dentist, Dr. Porter, uses only the highest-quality dental materials to craft custom appliances for our patients.
-He can carefully design your restoration to complement your facial features, improving the appearance of puckered lips and sunken cheeks for a more youthful look.
+Our dentists, Charles A. Porter III, DDS, and Robert E. Porter, DDS, use only the highest-quality dental materials to craft custom appliances for our patients.
+We can carefully design your restoration to complement your facial features, improving the appearance of puckered lips and sunken cheeks for a more youthful look.

 Restore Your Quality of Life

-Dr. Porter also offers dentures supported by dental implants at our Charlotte dental practice.
+Our dentists also offer dentures supported by dental implants at our Charlotte dental practice.
 Implants are titanium posts which, once placed, can keep your dental appliance securely in place and prevent jawbone recession.

 Rebuild Your Smile Today